akpw/efst/README.md

 The EFST project help manage EncFS-encrypted data, making it easy to organize various EncFS assets and then effectively operate it via a few simple commands.
 In addition to common operations such as mounting / un-mounting registered EncFS volume entries, EFST simplifies and automates advanced EncFS features such as e.g. reverse encryption for encrypted backups or multiple interleaved EncFS file systems for plausible deniability.

-The EFST project is written in [Python 3.4](https://www.python.org/download/releases/3.4.1/) and currently consists of two main command-line utilities.
+The EFST project is written in [Python 3.4](https://www.python.org/download/releases/3.4.1/) and currently consists of three main command-line utilities.

 [**EFSM**](https://github.com/akpw/efst#efsm) enables creating / registering / operating EncFS backend store directories and related assets such as target mountpoint folder, mount volume name, path to EncFS config/key file, etc.
 One way to learn about available EFSM options would be via running: